oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_custom.md

 **Please note that currently only one Android container can be generated.
 Do not generate duplicates.
 If you need to replace the version, please execute the subsequent commands after deletion.**

+**Temporarily only support the opening has been used, can not restart the server, reboot may not be able to restart after the mapping success, self-test**

 **Deletion:**

 - Delete the container